White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Why it's white:

-- Nickel and palladium "bleach" gold's yellow color
+- Nickel and palladium "bleach" the yellow color

 - Results in silvery-white tone

-Rhodium plating: Even after bleaching, white gold has a slight yellowish tint.
+Rhodium plating: Even after bleaching, the alloy has a slight yellowish tint.
 So jewelers apply a thin layer of rhodium (a platinum group metal) - 0.1-0.2 microns.

 Rhodium: